 Delayed orgasm and delayed ejaculation can be classified as either primary or secondary.
-Primary delayed orgasm/ejaculation is when a man has never been able to orgasm/ejaculate during sexual intercourse.
-Secondary delayed orgasm/ejaculation is when a man was able to orgasm/ejaculate during intercourse at one time in his life, but no longer is able to, or he does so infrequently.
+Primary or "lifelong" delayed orgasm/ejaculation is when a man has never been able to orgasm/ejaculate with adequate sexual stimulation.
+Secondary or "acquired" delayed orgasm/ejaculation is when a man was able to orgasm/ejaculate with adequate sexual stimulation at one time in his life, but no longer is able to, or he does so infrequently.

 Delayed orgasm/ejaculation may occur during any sexual activity but occurs less commonly during masturbation.
-In fact, 85% of men with either primary or secondary delayed ejaculation are usually able to achieve it through masturbation.
+In fact, 85% of men with either primary or secondary delayed ejaculation are usually able to reach climax through masturbation.
 In some circumstances, delayed orgasm/ejaculation occurs in both situations.
 This problem can be frustrating and may cause distress for both patients and their partners.

 In some circumstances, a man can reach pleasurable orgasm without ejaculating semen.
 This is often referred to as ‘dry orgasm’ (but only if this occurs in the absence of retrograde ejaculation).
 This may occur following removal of the prostate.
 Sometimes a man can ejaculate without experiencing pleasure (orgasm).
 This rare condition is called ‘orgasmic anhedonia.’

 Through a detailed history physical examination, a provider (typically a urologist) can often determine the cause of a man’s delayed orgasm/ejaculation.

 - Medication side-effects - Antidepressants, anti-anxiety drugs and blood pressure medications can slow the ejaculatory response.
 Delayed orgasm/ejaculation is a very common side effect of men taking SSRIs (selective serotonin reuptake inhibitors; a type of antidepressant).